josh-perry/love-cookbook/content/guides/fundamentals/tables.md

 end
 ```

-We can edit a value, by accessing refering to that values index.
+We can edit a value, by referring to that value's index.

 ```lua
 local fruits = { "apple", "pear", "tomato" }